mongodb/genny/docs/generated/workloads.md

 ### Description
 This workload exercises '$unionWith' with two or more collections in multiple scenarios, including collections of high overlap, disjoint collections, multiple sequential unions, nested unions, and unions with complex subpipelines.
-These tests are run on standalones, replica sets, and sharded environments.
+These tests are run on standalones, and replica set environments.